 (5) ENGINEERING PLANS.
-The plan of operation shall include a set of engineering plans and maps which contain the following information unless an exemption is granted in writing by the department:
+The plan of operation shall include a set of engineering plans and maps which contain the following

 (a) An existing conditions map, which shows the entire facility and the area within 1/2 mile.
 The minimum scale shall be 1'' =400'.
 This map shall include the facility boundary, property lines, easements and right-of-way; building foundations, roads, utilities and other structures; existing topography, drainage swales, surface waters, wetlands, floodplains and similar drainage features; wooded areas; location of soil borings and test pits; features of historical and archaeological significance; and other features as appropriate.